rtbrick/bngblaster/docsrc/sources/interfaces.rst

 Multithreaded Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The BNG Blaster handles all traffic sent and received (IO) in the main thread per default.
+The BNG Blaster handles all traffic sent and received (I/O) in the main thread per default.
 With this default behavior, you can achieve between 100.000 and 200.000 PPS bidirectional
 traffic in most environments.
 Depending on the actual setup, this can be even less or much
 more, which is primarily driven by the single-thread performance of the given CPU.

-Those numbers can be increased by splitting the workload over multiple IO worker threads.
+Those numbers can be increased by splitting the workload over multiple I/O worker threads.
-Every IO thread will handle only one interface and direction.
+Every I/O thread will handle only one interface and direction.
 It is also possible to start
 multiple threads for the same interface and direction.

-The number of IO threads can be configured globally for all interfaces or per interface link.
+The number of I/O threads can be configured globally for all interfaces or per interface link.

 .. code-block:: json